 Tequilaberry's Salad

-In the research I did for this recipe, I came across feuds, anger, and name calling; but I also found fond memories and love for this dish that was once served at a restaurant called Tequilaberry's in Coon Rapids MN.
+During my research for this recipe, I encountered feuds, anger, and name-calling, but I also discovered fond memories and a love for this dish that was once served at a restaurant called Tequilaberry's in Coon Rapids, MN.

 The restaurant (and its sister restaurant the Vineyard in Anoka) is no longer there and hasn't been for a while, the building being home to countless eateries since then, currently, the Muddy Cow is occupying the spot, (more on that establishment in a later review).

-Anyway, while researching countless websites and blogs, the basic content of the blogs and the recipes was fine, the animosity came in the comments section.
-Hatred for the ownership of the restaurant fights about the authenticity of the recipe, unfounded claims regarding why they went out of business...you get the idea!
+Anyway, while researching numerous websites and blogs, the basic content of the blogs and recipes was acceptable; the animosity arose in the comments section.
+Hatred for the ownership of the restaurant often arises from disputes over the authenticity of the recipe and unfounded claims regarding why they went out of business... you get the idea!

-I just wanted a common denominator for the recipe that would give me an idea of what was in it and what was as close to the real recipe.
-I came across a comment that had a picture of the recipe on an index card, the card looked old and tattered, so I used that to base this recipe on.
-Buttermilk is a huge trigger point regarding the recipe, some say that is what makes it authentic, and some say it is not in the recipe at all.
+I just wanted a common denominator for the recipe that would give me an idea of what was in it and what was as close to the original recipe as possible.
+I came across a comment that included a picture of the recipe on an index card; the card looked old and tattered, so I used it as the basis for this recipe.
+Buttermilk is a significant factor in the recipe, with some claiming it is what makes it authentic, while others argue that it is not a necessary ingredient.

 My takeaway from all my research is this If you add broccoli, grapes, and almonds to this recipe, it is no longer Tequilaberry's salad, it is a broccoli salad with grapes and almonds in it, not the original recipe from the recipe...just a weird interpretation.
 Sorry, but this is just the culinary truth.